 - skin irritation

-Some individuals are very sensitive to formaldehyde, but others do not react to the same exposure level.
-Formaldehyde in consumer products such as cosmetics and lotions can cause an allergic reaction in the skin (allergic contact dermatitis), which can cause an itchy, red rash which may result in raised or develops blisters.
+Some individuals are susceptible to formaldehyde, but others do not react to the same exposure level.
+Formaldehyde in consumer products such as cosmetics and lotions can cause an allergic reaction in the skin (allergic contact dermatitis).
+Which can cause an itchy, red rash which may result in raised or develops blisters.

 Sodium Lauryl Sulfate (SLS) / Sodium Laureth Sulfate (SLES)

-The concentration of SLS found in consumer products varies by product and manufacturer but typically ranges from 0.01% to 50% in cosmetic products (6,7) and 1% to 30% in cleaning products.
+SLS concentration found in consumer products varies by product and manufacturer.
+It typically ranges from 0.01% to 50% in cosmetic products (6,7) and 1% to 30% in cleaning products.
 (8,9) SLS can be synthetic or naturally derived.

 Individuals can be exposed to SLS by using products that comprise the ingredient.
 Exposure to SLS from domestic cleaning products can be determined by the regularity of domestic cleaning activities, which is reported as being one to two times weekly on average.
-(13)The intentional use of detergents and cleaners should not lead to direct contact with product ingredients, however, misapplication of the product might result in dermal (skin and ocular) or inhalation exposure.
+(13)The intentional use of detergents and cleaners should not lead to direct contact with product ingredients.
+However, the product’s misapplication might result in dermal (skin and ocular) or inhalation exposure.
 (13)

 From the early 1990s, misunderstood information on the human and environmental toxicity of SLS has resulted in consumer confusion and concern about the safety of SLS as an ingredient in household products.
 (15) As scientific collected works are inherently in danger of misunderstanding by the general public, health and safety assertions made by marketing promotions don’t at all times align with the most recent peer-reviewed scientific confirmation.